nchandel1/ITCS-6166-8166-CCN/README.md

 **How It Works**
 - **Streamlit Server**: The Streamlit server is responsible for displaying the video using the Streamlit library.
 It acts as the backend for the application.
 - **Flask Server**: A Flask server is employed to serve the video content as a stream.
 This ensures efficient and seamless streaming to the client-side.
-- **HTML Client**: This HTML page uses the <video> tag to embed the video player.
+- **HTML Client**: This HTML page uses the ```video``` tag to embed the video player.
 The video is sourced from the Flask server, and users can easily play and control the video using the provided controls.

+**Look at the screenshots below:**

 ![alt text](https://github.com/nchandel1/ITCS-6166-8166-CCN/blob/main/Screenshot%201.png)